Hedge Fund vs Index Fund Calculator

 Methodology

 The calculator computes the difference between hedge fund and index fund outcomes over your chosen period.
-It first derives the hedge fund's net return by subtracting the management fee and performance fee (applied only to returns exceeding the index return) from the gross return.
+It first derives the hedge fund's net return by subtracting the management fee and performance fee (applied to the return after the management fee) from the gross return.
 Both investments then compound annually at their respective net rates over the full period, using the standard compound interest formula.
 The model assumes constant annual returns with no variation year-to-year, no additional contributions or withdrawals, and treats fees as fixed percentages.
 It does not account for transaction costs, tax effects, timing of fee deductions within each year, or the impact of volatile returns on long-term outcomes.
 Results reflect a simplified comparison and should be evaluated alongside actual fund prospectuses and historical performance data.

 References